Kophaks/AuroraCouncil/README.md

 ## Usage

 The Addon will activate itself when you're in a Group/Raid with masterloot activated.
+Enter "/ac" into the in-game chat to see a list of available commands.

 General Flow:
 1. Loot master is looting a corpse.